tomX12/thomas_parker_technical_task/README.md

 ```bash
 npm run report
 ```
+## Thoughts on further improvements
+- More robust CI pipeline with better outputting of results
+- More informative reporter such as Allure, especially as BDD is being used

 ## Accessibility Task
 ### Defects found on test page
 | **Defect**                                          | **WCAG 2.2 Guideline**                                     | **Level** |